adamant/adamant.language.reference/ideas-considering.md

 Despite the justification given for using new with structs and tuples, there is still enough reason to consider not doing that.
 Instead, struct construction could look like a static call to the constructor or to the type name.
 So `My_Struct` would be constructed by calling `My_Struct(value)`.
 However, unlike C# all structs would be required to be initialized.
 There would be no default struct construction.
 This function call like syntax reflects that fact that no heap memory is being allocated, but some construction work may be being done.
 It also removes confusions around trying to use the other new construction syntaxes on structs.
 For example, `new?` wouldn't make any sense for structs.
 However, it becomes unclear how to call named constructors, and seems inconsistent with the way the constructor is declared.
 One possibility is to use syntax similar to how constructors call each other.
 So a regular constructor call would be `My_Struct.new(value)` and a named constructor call would be `My_Struct.new.from(value)`.
 But, syntax is long and feels like memory allocation.
 It just makes it seem weird compared to class construction.
 Alternatively, named struct constructors could just be treated as associated functions i.e. `My_Struct.from(value)`.

-## Rename `for` Loop to `foreach`

-The `foreach` keyword seems to read better.
-Compare "for child in children" to "for each child in children".
-The keyword `for` reads better for counted loops.
-Compare "for i equals 1 to 10" to "for each i equal 1 to 10".
-Of course, there is the mixed case "for each i in 1 to 10" which is unclear.

 ## Adjust Naming Conventions

 * Consider using `snake_case` for namespaces.